marcelaf7/TaskManager/README.md

 A program that keeps track of all the tasks you have to do and decides for you which task is highest priority.

+## Background Info

+I have

-## Getting Started
+## Running

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-Java compiler

-### Installing

-No installer yet.
-Compile the source code with a Java compiler and run Main with Java.
+Compile the source code with javac and run Main with java
-Or open the source code in an IDE and compile it that way.

-Just enter commands when the program asks for them!
+>javac *.java
+>java Main

+Then follow the program's instructions.

 ## Built With